tapis-project/documentation/source/technical/jobs.rst

 JobArgSpec
 ^^^^^^^^^^

-Simple argument strings can be specified in application definitions (AppArgSpec) and in job submission requests (JobArgSpec).
+Simple argument strings can be specified in the system *logicalQueue* and the application (AppArgSpec) as well as a job submission request (JobArgSpec).
 These argument strings are passed to specific components in the runtime system, such as the batch scheduler (schedulerOptions_), the container runtime (containerArgs_) or the user's application (appArgs_).
+Note for the system *logicalQueue* only schedulerOptions_ may be defined.

 The following rules govern how job arguments are calculated.